google/grr-doc/installing-grr-server/from-release-deb.md

 # Installing from a release server deb (recommended)

 This is the recommended way of installing the GRR server components.
-GRR server debs are built for Ubuntu Xenial.
+GRR server debs are built for Ubuntu 18.04 Bionic.
 They may install on Debian or other Ubuntu versions, but compatibility is not guaranteed.

 1. MySQL is GRR's default database backend, and should be up and running